-Whether it is fighting fraud or representing Arkansas in a court of law, Attorney General Dustin McDaniel is committed to protecting and defending the interests of all Arkansans.
+Whether it is fighting fraud or representing Arkansas in a court of law, your Attorney General is committed to protecting and defending the interests of all Arkansans.
 The Attorney General is Arkansas’s chief law enforcement officer and chief consumer advocate.

 The Attorney General’s Civil Department is as similar to a typical law firm as any department within the office.
 Civil Department staff work as counsel representing the State in civil courts and administrative proceedings.
 The Department has two divisions: The Civil Litigation Division represents state agencies, officials, boards, and commissions when any are named as defendants in civil lawsuits.
 The State Agencies Division acts as “in-house” counsel for more than 200 agencies, boards, commission, colleges and other state entities.